fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Sylvester Graham, [A Defence of the Graham System of Living: Or, Remarks on Diet and Regimen.
 Dedicated to the Rising Generation](https://books.google.com/books?id=ODRlD83ww9IC), 7--15; 88--89; 95--104.
 - Sylvester Graham, [Lectures on the Science of Human Life](https://books.google.com/books?id=uBUDAAAAQAAJ&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false), preface (i-vii), and skim Table of Contents that follows.
 What topics stand out to you?
 What were you expecting to see?
 How is it different from what you expected?

-What is your impression of these important dietary texts of the early 19th century?
-How do they reinforce or contradict the impression of Graham that you got from what we read in Shprintzen?
+{% include alert.html class='danger' title='Weekly reflection' text="
+How, if at all, are dietary concerns of the early 19th century different from our own?
+"%}

-## Week 5: The Origins of Nutrition
+## Week 5: Scientific and Quantified Eating

 ### Mon 9/14
 - Jessica Mudry, “Quantifying an American Eater” _Food, Culture & Society_ 9.1 (2006): 49--67.